-A common approach is to examine the emissions of various NMHCs as a function of co-measured CO, to derive an emissions ratio (ER).
+A common approach is to examine the emissions of various NMHCs as a function of co-measured CO, to derive an emission ratio (ER).
 This strictly refers to the ratio of the emissions at the point of release.
-All measurements made here were some dis-

-- tance downwind of the fire source and so chemical loss from the atmosphere must be 15 appreciated.
-The primary loss from the plume of NMHC is likely to be through OH reaction, however in the absence of OH measurements, it is difficult to make adjustments for transport losses.
-A range of plumes of different ages are encountered in this study, from overhead passes to several days downwind, however in this study general plume - age does not appear to substantially change the slope obtained of any given NMHC against CO.
+All measurements made here were some distance downwind of the fire source and so chemical loss from the atmosphere must be appreciated.
+The primary chemical loss from the plume is likely to be through OH reaction, however in the absence of OH measurements, it is difficult to make adjustments for transport losses.
+A range of plumes of different ages are encountered in this study, from plume encounters directly over fires to several days downwind.
+The assessment of general plume ages has been made based on forecast trajectories used for flight planning purposes.
+We have not attempted to place precise ages on plumes, although a range of techniques, based on transport and chemical clocks have been reported previously.
+In this study plume age does not appear to change substantially the slope obtained of any given NMHC against CO.
+When flights are taken individually the slopes obtained are all very similar to the slope obtained when all the biomass burning plume data is used in concert.
 This is a somewhat surprising observation suggesting that losses of more reactive species such as alkenes are not high during transport.
 Overall therefore we estimate emission ratios for a range of species of differing reactivities in Table 1 without correction for plume age, but would highlight that there are increased uncertainties associated with more reactive hydrocarbons for the reasons outlined above.

-25 from biomass burning.
+The emission ratios in Table 1 are derived by subtracting a mixing ratio indicative of the background environment of organic compounds and CO using a filter at 200 ppb CO to identify biomass burning.
+This is of course somewhat subjective, since all air masses encountered will have some degree of contribution to NMHCs and CO from biomass burning.
 Subtracting the background data from plume data gives the emissions ratio defined as:

-The emission ratios in Table 1 are derived by subtracting a concentration value indicative of the background environment from the NMHC and CO data using a filter at 200 ppb CO to identify biomass burning.
-This is of course somewhat subjective, since all air masses encountered will have some degree of contribution to NMHCs and CO

-$\mathsf{ER}{\mathsf{NMHC:CO}} = \frac{[\mathsf{NMHC}]{\mathsf{plume}} - [\mathsf{NMHC}]{\mathsf{bkgd}}}{[\mathsf{CO}]{\mathsf{plume}} - [\mathsf{CO}]{\mathsf{bkgd}}}$
+$$ER{NMHC:CO} = \frac{[NMHC]{plume} - [NMHC]{bkgd}}{[CO]{plume} - [CO]{bkgd}}$$